luisaras/luisaras.github.io/index.md

 ## Planejador de Matrículas

 A small Android app I worked on in a team of 3, as the leading programmer, during the second half of 2016.
-It is an app to manage the courses that the student wants to take during the next semesters.
-It is in portuguese, and made specially for our university.
+It is an app to manage the courses that the student wants to take during the following semesters.
+It is in portuguese, and made specifically for our university.

 | [Repository](https://github.com/carolmb/planejadormatriculas) |